What is J Term?

 When will I hear back about my J Term course and be able to officially enroll?

-Thanksgiving, you will be notified by email of your final course selection and given permission to go into Access.SMU to officially enroll yourself for one (1) J Term course.
+you will be notified by email of your final course selection and given permission to go into Access.SMU to officially enroll yourself for one (1) J Term course (plus Wellness/PRW II in Taos, if applicable).
 Any personal or financial ‘holds’ on your account will need to be cleared in order to register online and complete the enrollment process.
-Payment is due by Wednesday, December 19, 2012.
+Payment is due by Thursday, December 19, 2013.

 What if I have to drop my J Term course?
 Will I get a refund?

 Yes, you will receive a refund of 100% by providing written notification of your drop/withdrawal (send email to firstname.lastname@example.org

 ) no later than 4:00 pm on Friday, January 3, 2014 (BEFORE the start of classes).
 You will receive a refund of 50% by providing written notification of your drop/withdrawal no later than 4:00 pm on Monday, January 6, 2014 (the FIRST day of class).
 Due to the intensive nature of J Term, NO refunds will be issued after this time.
 Once we receive your written notification, we will complete a withdrawal/cancellation form on your behalf and submit to Enrollment Services/Bursar for processing.

 What are the J Term drop/withdrawal deadlines?

 Not attending class does NOT drop you from the course.
 You will need to provide written notification of your drop/withdrawal; send email to email@example.com

 (not your advisor).
 If received on or before Tuesday, January 7 (the second day of class), the course will not appear on your transcript.
 If received between January 8 and January 14, the course will appear on your transcript with a grade of “W”.
 After January 14, a grade of “F” would appear on your transcript if you then decide to drop/withdraw from your J Term course.

 When will I know my J Term grade?